ReLU Neural Networks of Polynomial Size for Exact Maximum Flow Computation: Neural Networks for Maximum Flows

 In this section we show that, given a fixed directed graph with $n$ nodes and $m$ edges, there is a polynomial-size NN computing a function of type~\mbox{$\R^{m}\to\R^{m}$} that maps arc capacities to a corresponding maximum flow.
-We achieve this by providing a MAAP family of polynomial complexity and using \Cref{Prop:NN-MAAP}.
+We achieve this by proving correctness of \Cref{Alg:max_flow} and applying \Cref{Prop:NN-MAAP}.
+Before we start, we formally set definitions and notations around the Maximum Flow Problem.

-\mypara{The Maximum Flow Problem}
+\subsection{The Maximum Flow Problem}